f18m/large-pcap-analyzer/README.md

 From such output it's clear that the TCP connection (ip_proto=6) between IPs 10.85.73.237 and 202.122.145.141 on TCP ports 49789 and 443 (default HTTPs ports) is the connection which transported the highest number of packets (30.56%) and bytes (34.98%).

+Note that, even if pkt/byte counts do not matter, the traffic reports are also an handy way to count and dump all connections found inside a PCAP file.